reza-asad/Coding-Challenge/README.md

 ### Word Count Problem
-To solve the porblem, I iterate over lines of all the text files and counts the frequency of each word.
-In order to find the words, first I remove characters such as `'-_.` from each line.
+To solve the porblem, I iterate over lines of all the text files and count the frequency of each word.
+I first remove characters such as `'-_.` from each line.
-Then I split over the non-alphanumeric characters.
+Then I split over all the non-alphanumeric characters to produce a list of words.
 The words are then kept in a dictionary called *word_count* and I update their counts as new words arrive.
 After all the files have been processed, the words are sorted alphabetically and printed along with their counts separated by a tab.
-The results are outputted into a text file called **wc_result**.
-This is in **wc_output** directory.
+The results are outputted into a text file called **wc_result** in the **wc_output** directory.

 ### Running Median
 In my solution, I count the number of words in each line of all the